Hello-FPGA/BISS-C/README.md

 ## Hardware

-You can contact with us to buy one or make it by yourself, the  design files has already been open sourced and tested.
+You can contact us to buy one or make it by yourself, the  design files have already been open-sourced and tested.

 https://github.com/Hello-FPGA/ZYNQ7020_Core_Board